 Incentives for Grocery Stores

 Local governments may offer incentives to grocery stores to encourage them to open in certain neighborhoods, particularly in food deserts.
-These incentives can take various forms, such as tax breaks or grants.
+These incentives can take various forms, such as tax breaks, grants, or low-interest loans.

 Benefits of Incentives